benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 doesn't seem to have taken off with advertisers.</p>

 <p>One recent attempt to revitalize the DNT header is by <a
-href="https://duckduckgo.com/">DuckDuckGo</a>, a company that builds privacy-oriented internet tools (including a search engine that "<span>doesn't track you</span>").
-It found (in November 2018) that, despite web sites mostly ignoring the header, DNT was <a href="https://spreadprivacy.com/do-not-track/">enabled by approximately 23%</a> of adults in the U.S. In May 2019 DuckDuckGo published draft legislation titled "<a href="https://duckduckgo.com/download/The_Do-Not-Track_Act_of_2019.pdf">The Do-Not-Track Act of 2019 [PDF]</a>" which it <a
+href="https://duckduckgo.com/">DuckDuckGo</a>, which is a company that builds privacy-oriented internet tools (including a search engine that "<span>doesn't track you</span>").
+It found (in November 2018) that, despite web sites mostly ignoring the header, DNT was <a href="https://spreadprivacy.com/do-not-track/">enabled by approximately 23%</a> of adults in the US.
+In May 2019 DuckDuckGo published draft legislation titled "<a href="https://duckduckgo.com/download/The_Do-Not-Track_Act_of_2019.pdf">The Do-Not-Track Act of 2019 [PDF]</a>" which it <a